mdepx/neodenyy1/README.md

 Project status: working, managed to assemble a few boards with no issues.

-Note the information below is not complete, I am keep updating it.
+Note that the information below is not complete, I am keep updating it.

 ### Hardware overview.